 Polluted storm water can harm aquatic life, make rivers unsuitable for fishing and swimming, and increase the risk of local flooding by clogging storm drains.
 This section describes how you, as a resident, can help keep Clermont County’s storm water clean.

-To find out the top 10 easy things you can do to prevent pollution of our rivers and streams, check out the brochure When It Rains, Clermont Drains, produced by the Clermont Soil & Water Conservation District.
+To find out the top 10 easy things you can do to prevent pollution of our rivers and streams, check out the brochure When It Rains, Clermont Drains.

 To learn more about ways illicit discharges to the storm sewer system can be avoided, download a copy of Clermont County’s Household Guide to Preventing Illegal Discharges.